john-science/john-science.github.io/_drafts/2016-11-24-best-text-based-games.md

 [NetHack](https://en.wikipedia.org/wiki/NetHack) is my favorite<sup>1</sup> roguelike (see Rogue below).
 Of course, there are many other modern roguelikes out there.
 But for me NetHack hits that happy medium between a game complex enough to be interesting but not too complicated to be fun.
 To be honest, NetHack is one of the meaner roguelikes.
 You die a lot, particularly as a newbie.
 At first, that was pretty discouraging to me, but it seems like almost every time I die I learn something.

 One of the reasons I tend to play NetHack over Rogue is that it is a *lot* less random than the orignal.
 Also, a lot of people live-stream NetHack when they play it, which is a great way to learn to do better.
-Also, it makes a great screensaver.
+And that also makes a pretty fun great screensaver.

-The other reason I tend to play NetHack over other roguelikes is I want to be able to game on my phone.
-But since roguelikes were all designed for a full keyboard, they are hard to adapt.
+The other reason major I tend to play NetHack over other roguelikes is I want to be able to game on my phone.
+But since roguelikes were all designed for a full keyboard, they are notoriously hard to adapt.
 There are dozens of free apps out there, but the only one I found I like is NetHack, so that is what I play.

 * [Download Game](http://www.nethack.org/v360/downloads.html)
 * [Download Code](https://github.com/NetHack/NetHack)